 It can be a bit of a balancing act, but with confidence and you can do it!
 When they are a light brown/golden color, gently, but quickly take the batter within the hemispherical indents and flip them over.

 Don’t worry if the first one didn’t turn out and flip all the way or if it doesn’t look quite “right” … because they’ll still taste great!

 When I first started to make ebelskivers, I followed the recipe to a “T”, however, I realized that the baker (you!) can make a lot of customizations, too!

 I haven’t experimented with any grain-free pancake batters, but I would say it’s worth a try!
 Be sure not to mix the ingredients too much as the batter may wind up creating a dense ebelskiver.

 One time when I made them, I pulled just about everything I could think of out of my pantry and refrigerator.
 Here are some examples:

 - chocolate chips

 - apple butter

 The list could go on.
 But I’ll leave the experimenting up to you!
-The versatility of these ebelskivers are so great that eventually you will master the sweet or savory ebelskiver.
+The versatility of these ebelskivers is so great that eventually, you will master the sweet or savory ebelskiver.